xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2019-12-22-xmas-list-parser.md

     many1CharsTill anyChar endOfName |>> string
 ```

-`many1CharsTill` is a parser that parses some characters until it reaches and instance of another one.
-Here it parses
+`many1CharsTill` is a parser that runs two other parsers.
+The first argument is the parser it will look
+for "many chars" from, the second argument is the parser that tells it when to stop.

-any character using `anyChar` until it reaches the `endOfName` parser, which is a function that looks for
+Here it parses any character using `anyChar` until it reaches the `endOfName` parser, which is a function that looks for
 `:` with whitespace around it.

 The result of the parser is then converted into a `string` using the `|>>`
 operator.

-The `pBehaviour` function parses naughty or nice into the Discriminated Union:
+The `pBehaviour` function parses naughty or nice into the discriminated union:

 ```fsharp
 let pBehaviour =